About Agrément South Africa

 - Establishes the Black Economic Empowerment Advisory Council.

-- The Broad-Based Black Economic Empowerment Act (Act No. 53 of 2003).
-The fundamental objective of the Act is to advance economic transformation and enhance the economic participation of black people in the South African economy.
+The B-BBEE Act, 2003 (Act No. 53 of 2003).
+Its fundamental objective is to advance economic transformation and enhance the economic participation of black people in the South African economy.

-- The Construction Industry Development Board Act, 2000 Act No 38 of 2000) provides for establishment of the Construction Industry Development Board; to implement an integrated strategy for the reconstruction, growth, and development of the construction industry and to provide for matters connected therewith.
+The Construction Industry Development Board (CIDB) Act, 2000 (Act No. 38 of 2000) provides for the establishment of the CIDB to implement an integrated strategy for the reconstruction, growth and development of the construction industry and provide for matters connected therewith.

-- The Council for the Built Environment Act, 2000 (Act No. 43 of 2000) makes provision for the establishment of a juristic person known as the Council for the Built Environment, the composition, functions, powers, assets, rights, duties, and financing of that Council and for matters connected thereto.
+The Council for the Built Environment (CBE) Act, 2000 (Act No. 43 of 2000) makes provision for the establishment of a juristic person known as the CBE, the composition, functions, powers, assets, rights, duties, and financing of that Council and for matters connected thereto.

-- The Employment Equity Act (Act No. 55 of 1998).
-Aims to achieve equity in the workplace by promoting equal opportunity and fair treatment in employment through eliminating unfair discrimination and implementing affirmative action measures to redress the disadvantages in employment experienced by designated groups.
+The Employment Equity Act (Act No. 55 of 1998).
+It aims to achieve equity in the workplace by promoting equal opportunity and fair treatment in employment through the elimination of unfair discrimination and the implementation of affirmative action measures to redress the disadvantages in employment experienced by designated groups.

-- The National Regulator for Compulsory Specifications (Act No. 5 of 2008).
-It enables the National Regulator for Compulsory Specifications (NCRS) to issue compulsory specifications (technical regulations) that require conformity of a product or service to health, safety, or environmental protection requirements of a standard or specific provisions of a standard.
-No person may import, sell, or supply a commodity, product, or service to which a compulsory specification applies unless such commodity, product or service complies with and has been manufactured per such specification and, if applicable, marked in the prescribed manner with a distinctive mark, which constitutes a declaration of conformity to requirements.
+The National Regulator for Compulsory Specifications (NCRS) Act, 2008 (Act No. 5 of 2008).
+It enables the NCRS to issue compulsory specifications (technical regulations) that require conformity of a product or service to health, safety, or environmental protection requirements of a standard, or specific pro- visions of a standard.
+No person may import, sell, or supply a commodity, product, or service to which a compulsory specification applies, unless such commodity, product or service complies with and/or has been manufactured in accordance with such specifications and, if applicable, marked in the prescribed manner with a distinctive mark, which constitutes a declaration of conformity to requirements.

-- The National Treasury Regulations.
-The regulations institute good financial governance, including ensuring that government departments and State-Owned Entities (SOEs) efficiently and effectively manage public resources and prevent and detect corruption.
+The National Treasury (NT) Regulations.
+They institute good financial governance, including ensuring that government departments and State-owned Entities efficiently and effectively manage public resources, and that corruption is prevented and detected.

-- The Promotion of Access to Information Act (Act No. 2 of 2000).
-Gives effect to the constitutional right of access to any information held by the State, and any information contained by private bodies that are required to exercise and protect any rights.
+The Promotion of Access to Information Act, 2000 (Act 2 of 2000).
+It gives effect to the constitutional right of access to any information held by the State, and any information held by private bodies that is required for the exercise and protection of any rights.

-- The Public Finance Management Act (Act No. 1 of 1999) promotes the objective of sound financial management to maximise service delivery through the proficient use of limited resources.
+The Public Finance Management Act (PFMA), 1999 (Act No. 1 of 1999) (as amended).
+It promotes the objective of good financial management to maximise service delivery through the proficient use of limited resources.